ece4180project/cageproject/README.md

 ### Connecting Pi to Amazon Web Services and sending data

-After following [this guide for connecting a Pi to Amazon Web Services]
+After following [this guide for connecting a Pi to Amazon Web Services](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdk-setup.html) we took the following steps to get a data flow between our Pi and AWS Servers.

 ### Food Dispensing